dongiac/Can-bus-Bootloader/README.md

 We will use the 64KBytes of the higher Flash Memory (from 0x0800 0000 to 0x0801 0000).

-In the Boot program, opening the linker script (Demo\Boot\STM32F303K8TX.ld) we will set the start from 0x0800 0000
+In the Boot program, opening the linker script (Demo\Boot\STM32F303K8TX.ld) we will set the start from 0x0800 0000 and LENGTH = 8K.

-Meanwhile in the Prog program, opening the linker script (Demo\Prog\STM32F303K8TX.ld) we will set the start 8KBytes later, so it starts from 0x0800 2000.
+Meanwhile in the Prog program, opening the linker script (Demo\Prog\STM32F303K8TX.ld) we will set the start 8KBytes later, so it starts from 0x0800 2000 and LENGTH = 64K - 8K.

 ### OpenBLT